-The Treasurer shall keep a record of all Chapter expenses and will be responsible for the submission of all expense vouchers related to Chapter expenses to the PASS National Office for approval per Article Three, Section 8(g) of the PASS Constitution.
+The Treasurer shall keep a record of all Chapter expenses and will be responsible for submitting all expense vouchers related to Chapter expenses to the PASS National Office for approval per Article Three, Section 8(g) of the PASS Constitution.
 He/She is responsible for reporting to the Chapter Executive Board and Chapter membership on the Chapter's funding level and amount of available funds per Article Three, Section 8(d-e) of the PASS Constitution.
 All records shall be available for inspection by any member in good standing at a reasonable time.
-The Treasurer shall attend all Chapter membership and Executive Board meetings.
+He/She shall attend all Chapter membership and Executive Board meetings unless excused by the Executive Board.
 He/She shall perform other appropriate duties assigned by the President or Executive Board.
 At the completion of his/her term in office, the Treasurer shall provide his/her successor with all documentation and records in his/her possession or control pertaining to the Chapter's financial affairs.

 Section 6.
 Chapter Executive Board

-The Chapter Executive Board shall exercise general supervision and control over the activities of the Chapter.
-The Executive Board shall meet on a regular basis, not less than quarterly, at the call of the Chapter President, or on call signed by a majority of Chapter Executive Board's members, and shall be open to all Chapter members in good standing.
+The Chapter Executive Board shall exercise general supervision and control over the Chapter's activities.
+The Executive Board shall meet regularly, not less than quarterly, at the call of the Chapter President or on call signed by a majority of Chapter Executive Board's members, and it shall be open to all Chapter members in good standing.
 The Executive Board may conduct business by telephone, mail, or other communications methods provided a quorum of at least a majority of the Executive Board participates.

 The order of business shall be established by the Chapter President and by Robert's Rules of Order.
-All Chapter Executive Board decisions shall be made by majority vote of the members present, provided there is a quorum.
+All Chapter Executive Board decisions shall be made by a majority vote of the members present, provided there is a quorum.

 Section 7.
 Chapter Membership Meetings